-Each year the Museum sends to the schools copies of a booklet which described tis services to schools.
-Here the teacher will find describtions of tours, exhibits and demonstrations general information about the Museum, and helpful suggestions for making proparations for a four.
-Arrangement of school cours and programs is supervised by Mr. Harry 0.
-Gillett.
+Each year the Museum sends to the schools copies of a booklet which describes its services to schools.
+Here the teacher will find descriptions of tours, exhibits and demonstrations, general information about the Museum, and helpful suggestions for making preparations for a tour.
+Arrangement of school tours and programs is supervised by Mr. Harry O. Gillett.